Dopamine – Adon Health Skip to content

 • Overconsumption of digital stimuli (e.g., social media, pornography - overstimulation of the reward system)

-• Alcohol consumption, nicotine or drugs (deplete dopamine reserves)
+• Alcohol consumption, nicotine, or drugs (deplete dopamine reserves)

-How can dopamine levels be specifically increased?
+How can dopamine be specifically increased?

-1. Nutrition and micronutrients
+1. Nutrition and Micronutrients

 • Protein-rich diet with tyrosine and phenylalanine (e.g., eggs, poultry, lentils)

-• Vitamins B6, B9 and B12 - important for neurotransmitter metabolism
+• Vitamins B6, B9, and B12 - important for neurotransmitter metabolism

 • Magnesium, iron, zinc - essential cofactors